Key takeaways

 Centralized, tagged, searchable library

-We didn't try to fix everything at once.
-We built six systems, one at a time, each one solving a specific pain.
-The systems share infrastructure (a brand voice doc, a centralized asset library, a publish log) but each runs its own workflow.
+We didn't fix everything at once.
+We built six systems, one at a time, each solving a specific headache.
+They share some plumbing (a brand voice doc, a central asset library, a publish log), and each runs its own workflow.

 1. Brand identity + voice anchoring

-The pain: No one had defined what the gallery sounds like or looks like.
-So everyone made it up as they went.
+Nobody had written down what the gallery sounds like or looks like, so everyone made it up as they went.

-What we built: A documented brand voice (with separate sections for written and visual outputs).
-A reference corpus of the gallery's best past content — newsletters, essays, social posts the owner loved.
-A visual identity guide for layout, image treatment, and color.
-The voice doc and corpus get fed into every AI workflow downstream so outputs anchor to the gallery's actual identity, not to generic AI defaults.
+We wrote it down.
+A documented brand voice with separate sections for written and visual output.
+A reference collection of the gallery's best past work: newsletters, essays, social posts the owner loved.
+A visual guide for layout, image treatment, and color.
+All of it feeds every AI workflow downstream, so what comes out sounds like the gallery instead of a generic robot.

-What changed: Outputs across newsletters, social, audio, and RFPs feel like they come from the same gallery.
-First-draft AI output went from 60–70% on-brand to 85–90% on-brand.
+Now the newsletters, social, audio, and RFPs feel like they come from the same place.
+First-draft AI output went from 60–70% on-brand to 85–90%.

 2. Segmented email + reliable newsletter

-The pain: One big email list.
-No segmentation.
-Newsletter went out when there was time, sometimes not at all.
+One big list, no segments.
+The newsletter went out when there was time, and sometimes not at all.

 3. Branded social cadence

-What we built: A weekly batch session — Monday morning, 60 minutes — where the operator plans the week's posts, generates AI-assisted drafts against the voice doc, and schedules them.
-Image generation through Nano Banana for non-artwork visuals (campaign hero images, mood backgrounds, email headers), anchored to the gallery's visual identity.
-Shared image library so the team isn't recreating the same kind of image every week.
+We gave it a rhythm.
+One batch session, Monday morning, 60 minutes: she plans the week's posts, generates AI-assisted drafts against the voice doc, and schedules them.
+Nano Banana handles the non-artwork visuals (campaign heroes, mood backgrounds, email headers), anchored to the gallery's look.
+A shared image library means nobody rebuilds the same kind of image every week.

-What changed: 3–5 social posts per week, consistent voice, recognizable visual style.
-The gallery's social feed looks like one place run by one team.
+Now it's 3–5 posts a week, one voice, one recognizable style.
+The feed looks like one place run by one team.

 4. AI scene generation for artwork imagery

-What we built: A scene generation pipeline using Nano Banana.
-The operator inputs an artwork image plus a target scene type (gallery wall, modern living room, executive office, hospitality interior, architectural exterior).
-The pipeline composites the artwork into the scene with proper scale, lighting, and shadow.
-A reference set of approved scenes accumulates over time, giving the gallery a consistent visual vocabulary for installation imagery.
-The operator reviews, refines, and saves the keepers to the asset library.
+We built a scene pipeline on Nano Banana.
+She feeds in an artwork plus a scene type (gallery wall, modern living room, executive office, hospitality interior, architectural exterior), and the pipeline drops the piece into the scene with the right scale, lighting, and shadow.
+She reviews, tweaks, and saves the keepers to the library, which builds into a consistent visual vocabulary over time.

-A few examples below — each one is an artwork composited into a real-feeling installation context.
+Each example below is a real artwork dropped into a room that feels real.
 The video at the bottom shows a piece in motion.

 5. RFP automation

-The pain: When an RFP came in, pulling it together took 4–6 hours of searching, writing, formatting, and asset-gathering.
+Every RFP ate 4–6 hours of searching, writing, formatting, and gathering assets.

-What we built: A template repository of past responses categorized by request type (private acquisition, public commission, exhibition partnership, press feature).
-AI-assisted draft generation that combines the right template with the specific RFP requirements.
-Asset retrieval pulled from the centralized library.
-The operator reviews, refines, and exports.
+We built a library of past responses sorted by request type (private acquisition, public commission, exhibition partnership, press feature).
+AI-assisted drafting combines the right template with the specific ask, pulls the assets it needs from the central library, and hands it back.
+She reviews, tweaks, and exports.

-What changed: RFPs now take 60–90 minutes instead of 4–6 hours.
-The response quality is more consistent because each one starts from a strong template instead of a blank page.
+RFPs take 60–90 minutes now.
+And the quality holds steadier, because each one starts from a strong template instead of a blank page.

 6. Centralized asset library

-The pain: Media assets were scattered across phones, email, server folders, and Drive.
-Finding a specific asset could take an hour.
+Media was scattered across phones, email, server folders, and Drive.
+Finding one photo could take an hour.

-What changed: Assets are findable.
-Nothing lives only on someone's phone.
-The other systems above (newsletter, social, RFPs, audio) all pull from this library, so the team isn't hunting for the same image five different ways.
+Nothing lives only on someone's phone anymore.
+The other systems all pull from this library, so nobody hunts for the same image five different ways.

 The orchestration layer

-The six systems share four pieces of infrastructure:
+The six systems share four pieces of plumbing:

 • One brand voice document with sections for written, spoken, and visual identity

-• One centralized asset library that all systems read from and contribute to
+• One central asset library that every system reads from and adds to

-• One publish log — every output across all systems, dated, with the model that produced it
+• One publish log with every output across all systems, dated, tagged with the model that made it

-• One observability dashboard — weekly metrics: outputs shipped, edit ratio, voice drift flags, time-on-marketing
+• One dashboard showing the weekly numbers: outputs shipped, edit ratio, voice-drift flags, time on marketing

-The operator runs all six systems from a single Command Center.
-She can see what's queued, what's drafted, what's been reviewed, what's published.
-AI stopped feeling like magic and started feeling like a tool with metrics, like any other.
+She runs all six from a single Command Center.
+She sees what's queued, drafted, reviewed, and published.
+AI stopped feeling like magic and started feeling like a tool with a dashboard, like any other.

 What worked

-Anchoring everything to the brand identity from the start.
-Investing in the voice doc and visual identity first paid off in every subsequent system.
-Without it, every new pipeline would have produced generic output that drifted further from the gallery's actual identity.
+Anchoring everything to the brand from day one.
+Doing the voice doc and visual identity first paid off in every system after it.
+Skip it and every new workflow drifts further from what the gallery actually sounds like.

-Multi-model routing.
-Forcing one model to do every job would have produced mediocre output everywhere.
-Routing each job to the right model — Claude for nuanced text, ChatGPT for structured outputs and segmentation logic, Gemini for long-context analysis, Nano Banana for image generation, ElevenLabs for voice — produced dramatically better results across the board.
+Sending each job to the right model.
+One model doing everything gives you mediocre everything.
+Route each job to the model that's best at it and results jump across the board: Claude for nuanced text, ChatGPT for structured outputs and segmentation logic, Gemini for long-context analysis, Nano Banana for images, ElevenLabs for voice.
 (Full routing matrix here.)

-The image library as the spine.
-Once we had a centralized, tagged, searchable library, everything else got easier.
-The newsletter pulls from it.
-The social pipeline pulls from it.
-RFPs pull from it.
-The team's "where is that photo?" hunt disappeared.
+Making the image library the spine.
+Once everything lived in one tagged, searchable place, the rest got easier.
+Newsletter, social, RFPs all pull from it.
+The "where is that photo?" hunt disappeared.

-The first newsletter system was over-engineered too.
-I built a 5-step pipeline before the operator was comfortable with the basic premise.
-We threw it out and rebuilt it with two steps.
-The operator could actually use the two-step version.
+My first newsletter system was over-built too.
+I handed her a 5-step pipeline before she was comfortable with the basic idea.
+We threw it out and rebuilt it in two steps.
+That version she could run.

 What we kept manual

-Curatorial decisions — which artist, which show, which works to highlight — stay manual.
+Curatorial calls stay manual: which artist, which show, which works to highlight.
 AI doesn't make those calls.
-AI implements them.
+It carries them out.

-Direct artist communication stays manual.
-Every email and message to an artist is written and signed by a human.
+Talking to artists stays manual.
+Every message to an artist is written and signed by a person.

-The specific value-prop section of every RFP stays manual.
-AI helps with structure and asset gathering.
-The "why us" lives with a human.
+The "why us" section of every RFP stays manual.
+AI helps with structure and assets.
+The pitch comes from a person.

-The pipeline doesn't replace what makes the gallery the gallery.
-It removes the friction around everything else so the team can focus on the work that actually matters.
+None of this touches what makes the gallery the gallery.
+It clears the busywork around it, so her hours go to the work that actually needs her.

 The numbers